ykapylova/django_project/README.md

 - Add new Categories, update then and delete

 **NOTE:** You won't be able add a task with a non-existent category.

+# How to create a new user
+- From admin site in the Users tab or go to http://127.0.0.1:8000/todo/register/ and sign up yourself :)

 # How to access and use the API endpoints
 - **Read all of the existent tasks and create new:** http://127.0.0.1:8000/todo/tasks/